New Year Resolutions For All Travellers

 Sure, sharing our memories on Instagram and Facebook can be fun.
 However, we sometimes get so caught up with our online persona that we forgot to live in the moment.
 How often do we just stop and admire our surroundings?
 It is only when we separate our real life from our online persona that we can truly have a present experience.

 So yes, let’s all aim to experience fun and exciting things without sharing it on social media immediately.

 2. Remember that you are the foreigner.

 Not everybody is going to speak your language.
 Moreover, the different cultures and ways of doing things may be eye-opening.

 Instead of complaining and risk offending the locals, we should all try to embrace the differences.
+Make an effort and take Serbian language lessons with Ling App.
 Never insist on your own ideologies on others!
 After all, the main aim of traveling is to experience a different culture!